 4. Establish systems and measure performance

-According to CIPHR, 64 percent of companies don’t have a formal remote working policy.
-And only 3 percent measure performance, engagement, and productivity to quantify ROI.
+According to CIPHR, only 3 percent of companies measure performance, engagement, and productivity to quantify ROI.

-This doesn’t mean you need tight regulations and red tape to manage your virtual staff.
+This doesn’t mean you need tight regulations and red tape to manage your team.
 But you do need an infrastructure to support and engage your workforce.
 You also need a way to measure their performance.
-Otherwise, you won’t know when they’ve succeeded or failed, and neither will they.
+Otherwise, you won’t know when the team has succeeded or failed, and neither will the employees.
 All team members need clear targets to hit.

 He goes onto explain the importance of finding the balance between standardization and tailoring the system to the individual.
 This will help them be as effective as possible.

 Putting systems in place and measuring the performance of your team members will ensure that they are productive and that you are consistently getting the best results possible from their efforts.
 Read more about employee productivity metrics.